Intel X25-M G2 vs. Old Laptop Drive Benchmarks

 I reran Bonnie with the latest firmware update.
 My test methodology is a little bit unfair.
 The previous tests were done on a very fresh drive.
 I'm now over 80% full and I probably have hundreds of gigs of rewrites on this drive.

 I probably should have run a quick benchmark before I updated the firmware, but it is too late for that now!
 I am not surprised that most of the numbers went down.
 I am very surprised the sequential input speed is up by 30%.
-That is even outperforming my previous speeds with AHCI enabled.
+That is outperforming even my previous speeds with AHCI enabled.

 **Update 2009-11-15: X25-M after a TRIM

-I was able to TRIM my X25-M so I reran the bonnie.
+I was able to TRIM my X25-M, so I reran the bonnie.
 Small sequential output was improved.
 I have no idea why sequential block input was up so high on the last test.

 *Update 2009-12-15: X25-M freshly TRIMed with AHCI and 2.6.31 kernel with BFS